Best Legal Document Management Software for 2025 | Buyer’s Guide

 Who This Overview is For

-This article is for law firm owners, managers and administrators that feels “there must be a better way” when it comes to managing the firm’s growing set of documents, email and other content.
-This includes:
+This article is for law firm owners, managers, and administrators that feel “there must be a better way” when it comes to managing the firm’s growing set of documents, email, and other content.

-- Law firms looking for a better solution than basic Windows folders.
+- Law firms looking for a better organization on-premise file servers or the S: Drive.

-- Law firms looking to graduate from basic cloud storage solutions.
+- Law firms who require more features than found in basic cloud storage solutions.

-- Law firms looking to upgrade from their old, dinosaur DMS.
+- Law firms looking to upgrade from their old, legacy or dinosaur DMS.

 Defining Legal Document Management Software

-Before we head into our list of the top law firm document management applications, we need to define the category.
-Many types of software and services are casually referred to as “document management,” but aren’t.
+Many types of software and services are casually referred to as “document management” but aren’t.

-Legal document management software, also known as a Document Management System, is software (cloud-based or on-premise) that not only stores your law firm’s documents, but provides a comprehensive set of tools to find, organize and manage your documents.
+Legal document management software not only stores your law firm’s documents but ought to provide a comprehensive set of tools to organize, manage, and promptly find your documents.

-- OneDrive, Google Drive and Dropbox are not Document Management Systems.
+- Basic cloud storage, like OneDrive, Google Drive, and Dropbox, is not a Document Management System.

 - Practice Management applications that include basic file storage are not Document Management Systems.